assumpcao-dev/chatapp/README.md

 ```

-# Running this app with Docker :docker:
+# Running this app with Docker :purple_heart:

 Clone the project and access the folder